DanielU987/Smit-homework/README.md

    git clone https://github.com/DanielU987/Smit-homework.git

 2. **Database Setup:**

-Create a database in PostgreSQL with name "UserData" or use SQL dump.
+* Create a database in PostgreSQL with name "UserData" or use SQL dump.

+* If you created db manually there is no need to create table because spring will do it for you.

 3. **Backend Setup:**
 * Navigate to the backend directory: